-The adaptation for hiding and the birds’ migration
+Adaptation for hiding and the birds’ migration

 The adaptation for hiding

-Examples for the adaptation by the camouflage
+Examples of the adaptation by the camouflage

-The leaf-insect is hardly to be discovered by its enemies because it looks like the plant leaf exactly in its colour and the shape of the wings.
+The leaf insect is hardly to be discovered by its enemies because it looks like the plant leaf exactly in its colour and the shape of the wings.

 The birds’ migration

-The birds’ migration is the inherited behaviour in some species of the birds, where they migrate to the same time every year.
+The birds’ migration is the inherited behaviour in some species of birds, where they migrate to the same time every year.

-The quail bird is an example of the bird migration, In the winter some species of the birds migrate from cold and polar regions to more lighted and warmer regions for the reproduction, In the spring, These birds return back to their original habitats.
+The quail bird is an example of bird migration, In the winter some species of the birds migrate from cold and polar regions to more lighted and warmer regions for reproduction, In the spring, These birds return back to their original habitats.